-We’ll talk about the reviews themselves another time, but for today, let’s focus on which sites are going to drive leads to your company, and how you should manage the content on those listings to stand out from the crowd.
+We’ll talk about how to get HVAC reviews another time, but for today, let’s focus on which sites will drive leads to your company and how you should manage the content on those listings to stand out from the crowd.

-Hands down, the most important citation listing for your HVAC company is the Google My Business page.
-GMB is a rich listing that you can claim and manage, allowing you to create a strong profile that is directly tied to Google.
+Hands down, the most critical citation listing for your HVAC company is Google My Business.
+GMB is a rich listing that you can claim and manage, allowing you to create a strong profile directly tied to Google.
 Because Google is still the search engine king, it’s only logical that you would do anything you can to appeal to this resource, with top rankings as the goal of a well-played organic SEO strategy.
-(NiceJob, an online review tool for businesses, echoes our recommendation to start with Google.)

-One of the really nice aspects of Google My Business is that you can manage your company listing from a user-friendly dashboard, and the information you enter instantly updates across Search and Google Maps.
-Because local searches for heating and cooling repairs is vital when service areas are fixed, this is the absolute best way to keep your NAP accurate in the most visible listing you’ll have.
+One of the pleasant aspects of Google My Business is managing your company listing from a user-friendly dashboard.
+The information you enter updates instantly across Search and Google Maps.
+Because local searches for heating and cooling repairs are vital when service areas are fixed, this is the absolute best way to keep your NAP accurate in the most visible listing you’ll have.

-Putting myself in the customer’s’ shoes, one of my favorite things about using Google to search for HVAC repairs near me is how much information I have at my fingertips when those results come back.
-I can click on a business name from the map results — which is a common spot to launch research when proximity matters, especially true for emergent repairs — and see a nice overview of data about that company.
+Putting myself in the customer’s shoes, one of my favorite things about using Google to search for HVAC repairs near me is how much information I have at my fingertips when those results come back.
+I can click on a business name from the map results — which is a familiar spot to launch research when proximity matters, especially true for emergent repairs — and see an excellent overview of data about that company.
 I may go ahead and place a call for service from this view alone, without ever having visited the HVAC company website.
-(And that’s not to say that your primary website isn’t important.
-It’s a vital tool for ranking well on Google and making sure that your company is toward the top of the Map results to get that click!)
+(And that’s not to say that your primary website isn’t essential.
+It’s a vital tool for ranking well on Google and ensuring that your company is toward the top of the Map results to get that click!)

-But here’s the thing, even if you’re optimizing well, if you haven’t claimed and updated your GMB listing, you may never get that call due to incorrect information.
+But here’s the thing, even if you’re optimizing well if you haven’t claimed and updated your GMB listing, you may never get that call due to incorrect information.
 A simple typo could cost you tons of calls, and a poor user experience could result in your business tanking in the rankings.
-However, with a strong listing that incorporates HVAC keywords throughout the quality content, and a linked listing that connects viewers to your website for more info (like service pages with great on-page SEO), you’re far more likely to earn their business.
+However, with a substantial listing that incorporates HVAC keywords throughout the quality content and a linked listing that connects viewers to your website for more info (like service pages with excellent on-page SEO), you’re far more likely to earn their business.

 A new Google Ad feature worth mentioning here is the Google Guarantee badge.
-These are paid listings (versus organic results, which are still typically seen as most valuable) but they add an extra layer of comfort for customers who want the backing of a third-party.
+These are paid listings (versus organic results, which are still typically seen as most valuable), but they add an extra layer of comfort for customers who want the backing of a third party.
 This feature ties to your GMB account and lets you manage communication via Local Services booking.
-Because Google is recognized as an authority and trusted by billions of users, this paid listing could really help a newly launched domain see some action before it has put in the years to rank organically.
+Because Google is recognized as an authority and trusted by billions of users, this paid listing could help a newly launched domain see some action before it has put in the years to rank organically.

 Millions of users continue to favor the Yelp app and website for finding everything from restaurants to air conditioning specialists in their area.
-(In fact, there is even a quick select icon for Heating & Air Conditioning on the landing page of the app!)
-Because the app is closely tied to mobile use, the local search aspect is clutch and tends to provide a favorable user experience.
+(In fact, there is even a quick-select icon for Heating & Air Conditioning on the app’s landing page!)
+Because the app is closely tied to mobile use, the local search aspect is clutch and provides a good user experience.

-The other benefit to users is review-rich pages that are tied to an identified reviewer (versus anonymous posts).
-Sure, you’ll still some unreasonable nonsense, but it’s not nearly as rampant as sites that allow unidentified reviews.
+The other benefit to users is review-rich pages tied to an identified reviewer (versus anonymous posts).
+Sure, you’ll still find some absurd nonsense, but it’s not nearly as rampant as sites that allow unidentified reviews.

-It is also my experience that the reviews on Yelp tend to be more detailed than some other online review sources, so having a great listing for your HVAC business on Yelp is a fantastic offering for potential customers to find you…and to be impressed.
+Yelp reviews tend to be more detailed than some other online review sources, so having an excellent listing for your HVAC business on Yelp is a fantastic offering for potential customers to find you…and to be impressed.

 Pro Tip: Respond To Yelp Reviews From HVAC Customers

-While this might not seem like the SEO tips you’d expect from us, it’s important to realize that engaging with customers is vital for the life of your company.
-This is true of almost any industry, but because you have a tremendous opportunity to earn business from personal referrals, thinking about how you engage with the customer is a great investment of time and energy.
+While this might not seem like the SEO tips you’d expect from us, it’s essential to realize that engaging with customers is vital for the life of your company.
+Of course, this is true of almost any industry, but because you have a tremendous opportunity to earn business from personal referrals, thinking about how you engage with the customer is an excellent investment of time and energy.
 Social media marketing, for example, hinges on good engagement to get your posts seen and allow your business to thrive online.

-Replying to reviews on sites such as Google and Yelp is a great way to show that you’re appreciative of your customers and tuned-in to what they need.
-Even if a review was mediocre, when a business owner responds in a respectful and professional way, that still leaves me with a positive impression of the company.
-In fact, the response can be more valuable than the review or star-rating itself!
+Replying to reviews on sites such as Google and Yelp is a great way to show that you appreciate your customers and tune in to what they need.
+Even if a review was mediocre, when a business owner responds respectfully and professionally, that still leaves me with a positive impression of the company.
+The response can be more valuable than the review or star-rating itself.

 You may not think of this as a review site, but it’s not uncommon for Facebook reviews to show up on a Google homepage for a company listing.
 As we covered earlier when discussing the power of Google rankings, a potential customer may not even make it to your website, but they will likely check out a few ratings before clicking the phone number from the SERP.
-While a user would have to be logged in to leave a comment or dive deep into Facebook content, reviews are visible to everyone (with or without an account), and should be considered as important for your online reputation as any other.
+So while a user would have to be logged in to leave a comment or dive deep into Facebook content, reviews are visible to everyone (with or without an account) and should be considered as necessary for your online reputation as any other.

-In fact, when potential customers are vetting your company for their HVAC repair business, they may start with a Google search of your company name, and then check out serval online review sites to get a sense of the service you offer.
-Because of the incredible traffic that Facebook gets, this listing usually shows up fairly high in the rankings, and should therefore be given plenty of love.
+When potential customers are vetting your company for their HVAC repair business, they may start with a Google search of your company name and then check out serval online review sites to get a sense of the service you offer.
+Because of the incredible traffic that Facebook receives, this listing usually shows up fairly high in the rankings and should therefore be given plenty of love.
 But if you’re all reviews and no content, the viewer may be less inclined to pull the trigger.
-Don’t forsake developing a great secondary website with your social media business pages, starting with Facebook for Business.
+So don’t forsake developing a great secondary website with your social media business pages, starting with Facebook for Business.

-While we’ve spent the majority of this article talking about how to best claim and manage these various online review sites for your HVAC company, they won’t do you (or your customers) much good if there are no reviews to view.
-While there are some tools for making review requests more streamlined, the fact remains that you simply have to ask for them.
-It’s assumed that only a small percentage of customers are likely follow through to leave a review — good or bad — after their heating and cooling repairs, so you’ve got to be diligent about asking everyone to improve the odds of getting a decent turn-out.
+While we’ve spent most of this article talking about how to best claim and manage these various online review sites for your HVAC company, they won’t do you (or your customers) much good if there are no reviews to view.
+While there are some tools for making review requests more streamlined, the fact remains that you have to ask for them.
+It’s assumed that only a tiny percentage of customers are likely to follow through to leave a review — good or bad — after their heating and cooling repairs, so you’ve got to be diligent about asking everyone to improve the odds of getting a decent turn-out.

-We know that consumer behavior shows that folks are more likely to call a service provider with lots of reviews, but a mid-to-high star rating, versus a company who has just a handful of reviews, even if they’re all five stars.
-The quantity has weight for Google rankings, too, whether the reviews are made on your GMB page or elsewhere.
+We know that consumer behavior shows that folks are more likely to call a service provider with lots of reviews, but a mid-to-high star rating, versus a company that has just a handful of reviews, even if they’re all five stars.
+So the quantity weights Google rankings, too, whether the reviews are made on your GMB page or elsewhere.

-Here are a few other online review sites/directories that are helpful for connecting HVAC pros to new customers:
+Here are a few other online review sites/directories that help connect HVAC pros to new customers:

-While quantity is important to help search engines recognize your business as reputable and legit, it’s also worthwhile to invest some time into each listing to ensure it’s a strong entry point for new HVAC customers to find your business, and to get those online review sites working for you!
+While quantity helps search engines recognize your business as reputable, it’s also worth investing some time into each listing.
+You can ensure a vital entry point for new HVAC customers to find your business and get those online review sites; working for you.